Colt AR-15: Muzzle devices

 Colt AR-15 rifles most often have a barrel threaded in 1/2″-28 threads to incorporate the use of a muzzle device such as a flash suppressor, sound suppressor or muzzle brake.
 The initial design, the "duckbill," had three tines or prongs and was prone to breakage and getting entangled in vegetation.
 The design was later changed to close the end to avoid this problem.
 Eventually, on the A2 version of the rifle, the bottom port was closed to reduce muzzle climb and prevent dust from rising when the rifle was fired in the prone position.
 For these reasons, the US military declared this muzzle device a compensator, but it is more commonly known as the "GI", "A2", or "Birdcage" muzzle device.
 The standard AR15 muzzle device conforms to the STANAG dimensional requirements for firing 22 mm rifle grenades.

 Magazines

-The Colt AR-15 uses 20- or 30-round staggered-column detachable box magazines.
+The Colt AR-15 Sporter was introduced with 5-round magazines, later Colt AR-15 sporter and similar civilian rifles use 20- or 30-round staggered-column detachable box magazines.
 Low-capacity 5- or 10-round magazines are also available to comply with legal restrictions, for hunting, for benchrest shooting or where a larger magazine can be inconvenient.
+All military Colt AR-15s, such as those sold to countries such as Malaya and the UK were sold with only 20 round magazines.